-One of the most fundamental tasks that Field Service Engineers learn about the new printers was how to assemble and disassemble them.
-This was presented with a standard video sequence, but we thought that retention would be enhanced if students could step through the process under their own control. therefore implemented an exercise using the STEP command described above that worked as follows.
-A picture of the assembled printer was displayed.
+One of the most fundamental tasks that field service engineers had to learn about the new printers was how to assemble and disassemble them.
+This was presented with a standard video sequence, but we thought that retention would be enhanced if students could step through the process under their own control.
+We therefore implemented an exercise using the STEP command described above that worked as follows.
+A picture of the fully assembled printer was displayed.
 At the left of the screen a list of parts was displayed.
-Each part name was printed in To remove the next part in the disassembly procedure, the student pressed the down arrow key.
-The videodisc advanced to frame showing the printer with this part removed, and the color of the part name was changed from green to red. student could continue removing parts in this manner or put parts back by pressing the up arrow key.
+Each part name was printed in green.
+To remove the next part in the disassembly procedure, the student pressed the down arrow key.
+The video disc advanced to the frame showing the printer with this part removed, and the colour of the part name was changed from green to red.
+The student could continue removing parts in this manner or put parts back by pressing the up arrow key.
 He or she could spend as much or as little time as needed to gain familiarity with each of the parts and their assembly and disassembly procedure.